Catalogued or Cataloged: Correct Spelling, Meaning And Difference

 • US: The library cataloged all rare books last month.

-Catalogued or Cataloged in Everyday Examples
+Cataloged and Catalogued in Everyday Examples

 Emails